Wavesonics/FastTrack/README.md

 [![F-Droid](https://img.shields.io/f-droid/v/com.darkrockstudios.apps.fasttrack?logo=FDROID)](https://f-droid.org/en/packages/com.darkrockstudios.apps.fasttrack/)
 [![GitHub](https://img.shields.io/github/v/release/Wavesonics/FastTrack?include_prereleases&logo=github)](https://github.com/Wavesonics/FastTrack/releases/latest)

 Intermittent fasting has many benefits!
-But it can be very hard to stay motivated dur a fast.
+But it can be very hard to stay motivated during a fast.

 This is a simple FOSS app intended to help keep you motivated.
 It is not a medical app and does not provide medical advice.